theo-bggtt/theo-bggtt/README.md

 # 🚀 **Blockchain & Trading Automation Enthusiast**

 Welcome to my GitHub!
-I develop advanced tools for **crypto trading automation** and transaction analysis on the Solana blockchain.
-My work focuses on creating trading bots, wallet tracking systems, and tools to maximize trading strategy efficiency.
+I develop tools for **crypto trading automation** and transaction analysis on Solana.
+My work focuses on creating trading bots, wallet tracking systems, and tools to maximize trading efficiency.
+I will also be adding multiple small tools unrelated to solana development, which are personnal projectss

 ---